-Thanks are due especially to Susan Reid who has contributed many of the MP3 clips on this site, Jean Rhéaume for valuable help with ABC notation and sheet music for Québécois tunes, and to David Kaynor who taught us many of these tunes.
+Thanks are due especially to Susan Reid who has contributed many of the MP3 clips (and many of her own tunes) on this site, Jean Rhéaume for valuable help with ABC notation and sheet music for Québécois tunes, and to David Kaynor who taught us many of these tunes.

 Also, thanks to to several online resources for some of the material on this site.
 Chief among them:

 - JC’s ABC Tune Finder [tunefind] where you can find far more comprehensive catalogs of tunes.

 - Blue Rose, “largely traditional music of Sweden, Norway, Finland, and Denmark”.

 - CapeIrish,com, a hugely comprehensive but difficult-to-navigate site for Irish tunes